Yokozuna-Finance/contracts/Auction.md

-> Note: Make sure that NFT Contract is set into Auction Contract
+> Note: Make sure that you have enough zuna token balance for each user.

 * Upload NFT Contract